-Should Heritage Kitchener vote to defer the designation process for these properties, they will remain listed on the City's Municipal Heritage Register until January 1, 2025, after which it will have to be removed.
-The process of designating these properties can be started at any time until January 1, 2025.
+Should Heritage Kitchener vote to defer the designation process for this property, it will remain listed on the City's Municipal Heritage Register until January 1, 2025, after which it will have to be removed.
+The process of designating this property can be started at any time until January 1, 2025.

-Option 3 - Not Pursuing Designation for these properties
+Option 3 - Not Pursuing Designation for this property

-Should Heritage Kitchener vote not to pursue the designation of these properties, they will remain listed on the City's Municipal Heritage Register until January 1, 2025, after which it will be removed.
+Should Heritage Kitchener vote not to pursue the designation of this property, it will remain listed on the City's Municipal Heritage Register until January 1, 2025, after which it will be removed.
 Once removed, these properties will not be able to be re-listed for the next five (5) years i.e. - January 1, 2030.